rosiecakes/django-docker-dojo/README.md

 We'll also want to make sure that the versions of all of these images, as well as the major application dependencies (Django, DRF, Celery, ReactJS) are kept up-to-date, based on the release schedules of these pieces of software.

+Feel free to get in touch if you want to ask questions, or suggest improvements.

 [Celery]: https://docs.celeryproject.org/en/latest/django/first-steps-with-django.html
 [Docker]: https://www.docker.com/